FIE402 Corporate Finance

 - compare and apply various discounted cash flow techniques

-- critically reflect the implications of option valuation for firms financing and investment decisions
+- critically reflect on the implications of option valuation for firms financing and investment decisions

 - critically evaluate merger & acquisition opportunities